RajendharAre/AlgoView/docs/algorithms.md

+# Algorithms (Generators)

+This file was removed during repository cleanup.
+Keep only the root README.md as documentation.
 ## Algorithms (Generators)

 All algorithms are ES generator functions that `yield` step objects for visualization.
 Consume them directly or via `useAlgorithm.executeAlgorithm`.